Programme Brochure

 Central to the philosophy of the PGDBA programme is the desire to produce independent and thinking learners who can use their theoretical knowledge creatively in a variety of contexts, bringing to bear initiative, and application of knowledge and skills acquired through their learning and development.

-- Normal Mode – Each taught unit will have a total of 12 hours of face to face lectures and 18 hours of online tutoring and online interactions with the module.
-There will be 1 module commenced at the begining of every month allowing each module assessment to be completed over 2 months.
-Classes will be delivered for each module during the first month when the module is offered.
+Each taught unit will have a total of 12 hours of face to face lectures and 18 hours of online tutoring and online interactions with the module.
+There will be 2 module commenced every weeks allowing each module assessment to be completed over 6 weeks.
+Classes will be delivered for each module within the the first 5 week when the module is offered.

 All classes by Axon Consultancy are delivered using the hybrid classroom facilities that allows students to join the other students who are attending classes in the classroom via Zoom.